aleksander-mendoza/SolomonoffLib/README.md

 **For embedded systems** Java might not be the ideal language of choice, hence we (will soon) provide C backend.
 The compiler itself will remain written purely in Java, but there will be alternative C runtime capable of running all automata as well.
 Moreover, for places where resources are really tight, Solomonoff will offer direct compilation of transtucers into C code (similarly to how Flex and Bison or other parser generators work, except that Solomonoff will generate transducers instead of parsers).

 **Compilation of UNIX regexes and Thrax grammars** will be soon supported as well.
-Hence Solomonoff will try to compete with Google's RE2.
-Solomonoff will do all this via active learning.
+By supporting UNIX, Solomonoff will try to compete with Google's RE2 as well.
+All this will be done with active learning.
 This approach has numerous advantages.

 - First there is no need to explicitly write and converters.
 You only give Solomonoff some Java function that is of type `String someFunction(String input){...}` and Solomonoff will treat it as oracle for grammatical inference.
 For example `someFunction` might call `input.replaceAll("some|complicated(regex)*","substitution")` (even multiple times) and Solomonoff will learn and produce some transducer.
 This way lookahead's and lookbehind's will be supported (so it can do more than Google's RE2 library).
 - Second it will not only convert but also hugely optimise all regexes.